Search for boosted dark matter with high-Z material in underground experiments: Signal sensitivity

 where $\mathcal{L}$ is the BDM flux, $t$ is the exposure time and $N_T$ is the number of target nuclei.
 An integration over a probability function is needed when $\mathcal{L}$ is energy dependent like in Fig. \ref{fig:threshold}.
 Some predictions for $\mathcal{L}$ is at $\mathcal{O} (10^{-7}-10^{-4})$ cm$^{-2}$s$^{-1}$ \cite{BDMFlux_1,BDMFlux_2,BDMFlux_3}.
 When we take $\mathcal{L}=10^{-4}$ cm$^{-2}$s$^{-1}$ which is Gaussian distributed with a resolution according to Eq. \ref{equ:dE_BDM}, $\epsilon=10^{-3}$ and $g_D=1$, the predicted signal yields with 5 years' exposure time for the proposed detector and Super-K, are given in Tab. \ref{tab:sens}.
 It can be seen that smaller $m_X$ leads to larger yields, and larger mass splitting ($m_1-m_2$) leads to smaller yields.
 However, the signal with larger mass splitting will also give more outstanding signatures in the emulsion detector (more energetic $e^+e^-$ pair).
 Moreover, as either or both of $m_1$ and $m_2$ increase, the signal yields also decrease, and the expected yields at Super-K diminish towards zero while an observation is still possible with the proposed detector.

-Finally, the parameter space with at lease one signal event expected is shown in Fig. \ref{fig:sens} for $\mathcal{L}=10^{-4}$ cm$^{-2}$s$^{-1}$, $m_A=m_1=50$ MeV, $m_2=10$ MeV (with $\Delta E=26$ keV), and two different values for $m_X$.
+Finally, the parameter space with at lease one signal event expected is shown in Fig. \ref{fig:sens1} for $\mathcal{L}=10^{-4}$ cm$^{-2}$s$^{-1}$, $m_A=m_1=50$ MeV, $m_2=10$ MeV (with $\Delta E=26$ keV), and two different values for $m_X$.
 It is seen that there is a large parameter space to be explored.
 The grey area is where $g_D>\sqrt{4\pi}$ and perturbativity fails.
+On the other hand, in Fig. \ref{fig:sens2}, the values for $\epsilon$, $g_D$ and $m_X$ are fixed, and those for $m_{1,2}$ are varied.
+The region with at least one signal event, $c\tau<1$ cm for $\psi_1$, and the requirement that the signal yield with the emulsion detector is more than that expected at Super-K, is enclosed by the blue contour.
+The yellow region is interesting, because it is where the decay chain of $X\to\psi_1\psi_2, \psi_1\to\phi_2 e^+ e^-$ is open.
+In the direct searches for a relatively heavy dark photon at a $e^+e^-$ collider \cite{BaBar_Atoll}, usually $X$ decaying into dark matter is assumed forbidden.
+The yellow region in Fig. \ref{fig:sens2} can avoid the dark photon limits set by such experiments.